google/nucleus/docs/source/nucleus/io/vcf.md

   excluded_format_fields: list(str).
 A list of FORMAT field IDs that should
     not be parsed into the Variants.
 If None, all FORMAT fields are included.
+  store_gl_and_pl_in_info_map: bool.
+If True, the "GL" and "PL" FORMAT
+    fields are stored in the VariantCall.info map rather than as top-level values in the VariantCall.genotype_likelihood field.
 ```

 <a name="iterate"></a>